Your Pregnancy Matters

-Physicians know a 10 to 20 percent early miscarriage rate means miscarriage is not uncommon.
-This survey shows that many of our patients think otherwise.
+Physicians know a 10% to 20% early miscarriage rate means miscarriage is not uncommon.
+The survey shows that many of our patients think otherwise.
 As soon as they find out they’re expecting, some families may start thinking, “Will it be a boy or a girl?
 What names should we consider?
 What room will be the nursery?”

 As physicians, we need to recognize early miscarriage as a family loss rather than a common medical event.
 We need to let patients take time to grieve and answer their questions as best we can.

 PTSD after Pregnancy

 You may associate post-traumatic stress disorder with survivors of assault, war, or natural disasters.
 But as maternal-fetal specialist Dr. Shivani Patel will tell you, symptoms of PTSD can weigh heavy on moms who had complex pregnancies.
 She knows from personal experience.